VijayJawale/demo/README.md

  <p align="center">
 <img alt="st-v2" src="StockTraderHeritageApp.PNG"/>
 </p>
-All the applocation components will run  as the docker containers inside docker engine.
+All the application components will run  as the docker containers inside docker engine.

 #### Components

 - Trader - The JSP servlet based UI
-- Portfolio - Java microservice to store and retrive the portfolios from the DB2 database
+- Portfolio - Java microservice to store and retrieve the portfolios from the DB2 database
-- Stock Quota - Holds the information for the stock quotes for diffrent also uses the Redis cache to store and retrive the stock quotes for faster access.
+- Stock Quota - Holds the information for the stock quotes for different also uses the Redis cache to store and retrieve the stock quotes for faster access.
-- IBM ODM - Operation Decesion Manager where we will have the loylty decesion service running to determine the loyelty for particular portfolio
+- IBM ODM - Operation Decision Manager where we will have the loyalty decision service running to determine the loyalty for a particular portfolio
 - Redis - Used for caching the data in Stock Quote microservice
-- IBM DB2 - To store the Portfolio details for diffrent owners
+- IBM DB2 - To store the Portfolio details for different owners

 ##### Pre-requisiets: